PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

 - **Maximize Reliability**: Carefully apply the heuristics to ensure accurate identification of potential disinformation.
 - **Cultural Sensitivity**: Be mindful of cultural nuances and avoid stereotypes or generalizations.
-- **No Transcriptions Needed**: Do not transcribe the audio; focus on identifying and flagging potential disinformation.
-- **Efficiency**: Ignore music content, commercials, or background noise that does not contain relevant speech.
+- **Efficiency**: Focus on relevant content that may contain disinformation according to the heuristics provided.

 ---

 ## Final Notes

-By meticulously following these instructions and applying the heuristics across all disinformation categories, you will effectively identify potential disinformation in the audio segments.
+By meticulously following these instructions and applying the heuristics across all disinformation categories, you will effectively identify potential disinformation in the provided transcription.
 Your culturally sensitive approach will ensure that the analysis is relevant and respectful to the Spanish and Arabic-speaking immigrant communities in the USA.
-Please ensure that the `start_time`, `end_time` and `seconds_count_before_snippet` fields are as accurate as possible.
+Please ensure that the `start_time` and `end_time` fields are accurate and correspond to those in the transcription.
 This accuracy is crucial for the subsequent processing stages in the pipeline.

 ---